thecreativeone91/DVDFabAutoRip/README.md

 # DVDFabAutoRip

+#No Longer Maintained
+This script is no longer maintained.
+You may keep using it however no changes will be made nor tested with newer versions of DVDFab.
+You may consider using the [jlesage/makemkv](https://github.com/jlesage/docker-makemkv) docker container as an alternative.

 # Disclaimer
 Note: I do not condone piracy, please use this only for backing up your own physical media you have bought.
 A lot of work goes into making a movie, make sure they get the support they need by buying your movies legally.